Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cholera (cholera) is an acute infectious disease of the small intestine caused by cholera vibrio.
-This microorganism secretes a toxin that causes the appearance of copious watery (secretory) diarrhea, which leads to dehydration, oliguria and collapse.
-In typical cases, contamination occurs through contaminated water and marine products.
-Diagnosis of cholera is based on a culture or serological study.
-Treatment of cholera includes intensive rehydration and compensation of electrolyte losses on the background of therapy with doxycycline.
+Cholera is an acute infectious disease of the small intestine caused by Vibrio cholerae.
+This microorganism secretes a toxin that causes profuse watery (secretory) diarrhea, leading to dehydration, oliguria, and collapse.
+Infection typically occurs through contaminated water and seafood.
+Diagnosis of cholera is based on culture or serological testing.
+Treatment of cholera includes intensive rehydration and replacement of electrolyte losses with doxycycline therapy.

 ICD-10 codes